cloudcache/whitehole/README.md

 * Source code is not clean yet.
 * Private-IP per tenant assignments are not yet considered.
 (Directly Public-IP like AWS EC2)
 * Default Template: Ubuntu Server 13.04 x86_64 (Compressed qcow2 Image, about 320MB)
-* Xen support not yet.
+* Xen-hypervisor is not support yet.
+* Windows-VM is not support yes.

 Screenshot
 ==========